-In Turkey, the corporate tax rate is 22% for the years 2018 through 2020.
+In Turkey, the general corporate tax rate is 20%, however it will be applicable on 25% for 2021 and on 23% for 2022 regarding to temporary article of Corporate Tax Law.
 Corporate tax is calculated on Akbank's total income after adjusting for certain disallowable expenses, tax-exempt income and other allowances.
 No further tax is payable unless the profit is distributed.
-A 75% portion of the capital gains derived from the sale of equity investments and a 50% portion of the capital gains derived from the sale of immovable properties held for at least two years is tax exempt if such gains are added to paid-in capital or held in a special fund account under liability for five years.
+A 75% portion of the capital gains derived from the sale of equity investments and a 50% portion of the capital gains derived from the sale of at least two years is tax exempt if such gains are added to paid-in capital or held in a special fund account under liability for five years.